LeanMCP/leanmcp-sdk/examples/clerk-auth/README.md

 - The `@Authenticated` decorator protects tools that require authentication
 - Clerk JWT tokens are verified using JWKS (JSON Web Key Set)
 - Token verification includes signature validation and issuer verification
+- The `authUser` variable is automatically injected into protected methods with the decoded JWT payload
+- Access user information directly via `authUser.userId`, `authUser.email`, etc.

 ### Configuration
 The `config.ts` file initializes the Clerk authentication provider with your credentials.
 Services import this shared configuration to access authentication functionality.